In this article

 - Care that supports their safeguarding in alignment with NDIS Practice Standards

-- Care that enables children and young people with autism to access NDIS speciality supports that appropriately suit their support needs
+- Care that enables children and young people on the autism spectrum to access NDIS speciality supports that appropriately suit their support needs

 - Care that, when appropriate, enables autistic children and young people to transition to NDIS funds post-care options, and

-- Care that enables children and young people with autism to experience improved social, economic, health and wellbeing outcomes.
+- Care that enables children and young people on the autism spectrum to experience improved social, economic, health and wellbeing outcomes.